Buhari reappoints Adesina, Shehu as media aides – The Sun Nigeria

 Also reappointed is Laolu Akande, Senior Special Assistant on Media and Publicity, Office of the Vice President.

-The reappointment was contained in a letter dated August 14th, 2019 signed by the Secretary to the Government of the Federation, Boss Mustapha.
+This was contained in a letter dated August 14, signed by the Secretary to the Government of the Federation, Boss Mustapha.

 The appointments take effect from May 29, 2019.